Rishiganga hydro project washed away by glacier burst in Uttarakhand but no danger of downstream flooding: NCMC | Law-Order

 The Managing Director of the NTPC has been asked to reach the affected site immediately.

-Two teams of the NDRF have been sent and three additional teams have been flown in from Hindon airport in Ghaziabad.
-The troops will reach the affected region tonight.
+Two teams of the NDRF (35-45 personnel each) have been sent and three additional teams have been flown in from Hindon airport in Ghaziabad.

 More than 200 ITBP personnel are on the spot, and one column of the Engineering Task Force (ETF) of the Army, with all rescue equipment, has been deployed.

-The Indian Navy divers are being flown in and aircraft and helicopters of the Indian Air Force (IAF) are on standby, the spokesperson said.
+The Indian Navy divers are being flown in and Indian Air Force (IAF) aircraft are on standby, the spokesperson said.

+The NCMC met to review the situation arising out of the natural disaster in Uttarakhand.

+A part of the Nanda Devi glacier broke off at Joshimath in Uttarakhand's Chamoli district on Sunday, leading to a massive flood in the Dhauli Ganga river and causing large-scale devastation in the upper reaches of this ecologically fragile Himalayan region.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)